CC451-Computer-Networks-TA-team/lab2-http-proxy-project-template/README.md

 # HTTP Proxy Lab skeleton code

 Please read the guidelines written as code comments.
-Validating code policies will considerably damage your deliverables.
+Violating code policies will considerably damage your deliverables.

 Make sure to read the tests to know how to use the classes and run the tests to validate your code.